0x0000F1/chainware/README.md

 ## Explanation

-    1. **Middleware Type**: A Middleware is a function that wraps an http.Handler and returns a new http.Handler.
+1. **Middleware Type**: A Middleware is a function that wraps an `http.Handler` and returns a new `http.Handler`.
 2. **Chain**: A Chain represents a sequence of middlewares.
-It supports adding middlewares and chaining them to create a final http.Handler.
+It supports adding middlewares and chaining them to create a final `http.Handler`.
 3. **MiddlewareTable**: A MiddlewareTable manages multiple Chain instances, each associated with a different key (e.g., route path).
-    4. **Adding Middlewares**: Use AddMiddleware to add a middleware to a chain associated with a specific key.
+4. **Adding Middlewares**: Use `AddMiddleware` to add a middleware to a chain associated with a specific key.
-    5. **Chaining Middlewares**: Use ChainMiddlewares to wrap the final http.Handler with the middlewares in the chain.
+5. **Chaining Middlewares**: Use `ChainMiddlewares` to wrap the final `http.Handler` with the middlewares in the chain.

 ## Documentation
 **`pkg/chain.go`**